hooroo/roo-ui/README.md

 ## About the project

-Roo UI is built with [Styled Components](https://www.styled-components.com/) which is a CSS-in-JS library.
-We use [Styled System](https://jxnblk.com/styled-system) which allows us to pass props which style components.
+Roo UI is built with [Emotion](https://emotion.sh) which is a CSS-in-JS library.
+We use [Styled System](https://styled-system.com/) which allows us to pass props which style components.
 These props reference values from the [theme](https://github.com/hooroo/roo-ui/blob/master/src/theme.js).
-Alongside these tools we use [Polished](https://github.com/styled-components/polished) for CSS helper functions.
+Alongside these tools we use [Polished](https://polished.js.org/) for CSS helper functions.

-When using styled-components, sometimes unwanted props make their way through to the DOM.
+When using emotion, sometimes unwanted props make their way through to the DOM.
 React will throw a warning asking if you meant to add this attribute.
-To get around this we are using a function called [`styledOmitProps`](https://github.com/hooroo/roo-ui/tree/master/src/components/styledOmitProps/styledOmitProps.js).
+To get around this we are using a function called [`omitProps`](https://github.com/hooroo/roo-ui/blob/master/src/components/omitProps/omitProps.js).
 Using this, we can supply an `omit` array argument which prevents specified props from making there way to the DOM.

 ### Supported devices